SystemFw/blog/content/staging/paxos-failures.md

 that quorum must be an _absolute majority_ , i.e. half of the storage
 servers plus one.
 The simplest way to implement this requirement is to select a majority quorum of servers to send a write message to, and expect a successful response from all of them.

-TODO: maybe talk about quorum reads here

-This guarantees linearisability because it's impossible for two values to _both_ be written to an _absolute_ majority of storage servers: storage servers only accept the first value that's written to them, so even in the worst case one storage server will have the deciding "vote" on which value will be considered the WOR value, even though some other minority of storage servers may contain another value or no value at all.
-However, we need `read` to be a quorum read as well, with implications that will become clear later.
-TODO: still not satisfied with this.
+Similarly, we want `read` to be a quorum read, and only succeed if it reads the same value from an absolute majority of storage servers.

+This is correct because storage servers only persist the first value that's sent to them, so it's impossible for _two_ values to be written to an _absolute_ majority of storage servers, at least one server will break any ties.

 Since writes need a reply from a majority of storage servers to succeed, this idea only works if less than a majority of storage